CheyTac M-200 Intervention

 Desert Tactical SRS

-Notes: Sniper rifles chambered for .338 Lapua have been in use for several years by the special operations units of several countries, but thusfar, few has actually developed an issue rifle in that caliber, using modified versions of off-the-shelf rifles.
+Notes: Sniper rifles chambered for .338 Lapua have been in use for several years by the special operations units of several countries, but thusfar, few have actually developed an issue rifle in that caliber, using modified versions of off-the-shelf rifles.
 US SOCOM has recently issued a requirement for a Precision Rifle chambered in .338 Lapua Magnum, and one of the candidates is Desert Tactical’s SRS (Stealth Recon Scout).
+The genesis of the SRS was hunter and competitive shooter Nicholas Young who, though he was quite impressed with DSR Precision’s DSR-1, though it could still be better.

 Unusually for a sniper rifle, the SRS uses a bullpup layout to reduce the size of the rifle.
 The stock is padded and has spacers that can be added to further adjust the SRS to the length of pull required by an individual sniper.
 The trigger is designed to feel no different than a standard sniper rifle (a common complaint about bullpup rifles is the heavy pull weight).
 The trigger is also adjustable for pull weight, travel, and stop.
-The only real problem at present is that the SRS is not now ambidextrous.
+The only real problem at present is that the SRS is not now ambidextrous; the bolt-action design would make this rather difficult.
 The top of the receiver and the sides and bottom of the handguards have MIL-STD-1913 rails; no iron sights are permanently mounted.
 An adjustable cheekpiece is mounted above the charging handle.
 Caliber changes are done by replacing the barrel, magazine, and bolt, without spoiling the zero of the weapon.
 The bipod is determined by the user.
-Early literature indicated that .243 Winchester and .300 Winchester Magnum versions would also be available, but the only calibers listed on the company’s web site now are 7.62mm NATO and .338 Lapua Magnum.
-Barrel lengths are 22 inches for 7.62mm NATO (and .243 Winchester) with a standard flash suppressor; the .338 Lapua Magnum (and .300 Winchester Magnum) have a 26-inch barrel with a large muzzle brake.
+Early literature listed only 7.62mm NATO and .338 Lapua Magnum, with .300 Winchester Magnum and .243 Winchester appearing later.
+(Originally, Young intended the SRS to be a .338 Lapua Magnum-only rifle.)
+Barrel lengths are 22 inches for 7.62mm NATO with a standard flash suppressor; the .338 Lapua Magnum (and .300 Winchester Magnum) have a 26-inch barrel with a large muzzle brake.
+The .243 Winchester version uses a standard muzzle brake, but a 26-inch barrel.

 Weapon